‘We need help’: Haiti’s interim leader requests US troops

 “I’m not interested in a power struggle,” said Joseph, who assumed leadership with the backing of police and the military.
 “There’s only one way people can become president in Haiti.
 And that’s through elections.”

-Meanwhile, more details emerged of a killing that increasingly has taken the air of an murky, international conspiracy involving a shootout with gunmen holed up in a foreign embassy, a private security firm operating out of a cavernous warehouse in Miami and a cameo sighting of a Hollywood star.
+Meanwhile, more details emerged about what increasingly resembled a murky, international conspiracy: a shootout with gunmen holed up in a foreign embassy, a private security firm operating out of a warehouse in Miami and a cameo sighting of a Hollywood star.

-Among those arrested are two Haitian Americans, including one who worked alongside Sean Penn following the nation’s devastating 2010 earthquake.
-Police have also detained or killed what they described as more than a dozen “mercenaries” who were former members of Colombia’s military.
+Among the arrested are two Haitian Americans, including one who worked alongside Sean Penn following the nation’s devastating 2010 earthquake.
+Police have also detained or killed more than a dozen former members of Colombia’s military.

 Some of the suspects were seized in a raid on Taiwan’s Embassy where they are believed to have sought refuge.
 National Police Chief Léon Charles said another eight suspects were still at large and being sought.

-The attack, which took place at Moïse’s home before dawn Wednesday, also seriously wounded his wife, who was flown to Miami for surgery.
-Joseph said he has spoken to the first lady but out of respect for her mourning has not inquired about the attack.
+The attack at Moïse’s home before dawn Wednesday also seriously wounded his wife, who was flown to Miami for surgery.
+She issued a statement Saturday implying the president was killed for trying to develop the country.
+“The mercenaries who assassinated the president are currently behind bars,” she said in Creole, “but other mercenaries currently want to kill his dream, his vision, his ideology.”

-Colombian officials said the men were recruited by four companies and traveled to the Caribbean nation in two groups via the Dominican Republic.
-U.S.-trained Colombian soldiers are heavily sought after by private security firms and mercenary armies in global conflict zones because of their experience in a decades-long war against leftist rebels and powerful drug cartels.
+Colombian officials said the men were recruited by four companies and traveled to Haiti via the Dominican Republic.
+U.S.-trained Colombian soldiers are often recruited by security firms and mercenary armies in conflict zones because of their experience in a decades-long war against leftist rebels and drug cartels.

-Some of the men had posted on Facebook photos of themselves visiting the presidential palace and other tourist spots in the Dominican Republic, which shares Hispaniola Island with Haiti.

 The sister of one of the dead suspects, Duberney Capador, told the AP that she last spoke to her brother late Wednesday — hours after Moïse’s murder — when the men, holed up in a home and surrounded, were desperately trying to negotiate their way out of a shootout.